Signifier Medical Technologies

 We aspire to revolutionise the sleep market with novel and ground-breaking products that will help solve the conditions of snoring and mild sleep apnoea, making a real impact on the lives of millions of people globally, in an area with significant unmet medical need.

-Working in a multidisciplinary sleep team, eXciteOSA® co-founder Professor Anshul Sama, was deeply empathic with many of his patients who were struggling with conventional treatment options that had failed to change in the last two decades.
+Working with a multidisciplinary team, eXciteOSA® co-founder Professor Akhil Tripathi, was deeply empathetic with many patients who struggle with conventional treatment options for Sleep Disordered Breathing which have failed to change in the last two decades.

 - They had to be worn during sleep